 3. Stage 2 - Gateway Panel

 This Panel meets weekly and is chaired by Heads of Service or other Senior Social Care Management with representatives from the management group encompassing both Localities and Specialist Services.
-See the Gateway Panel Minutes Template for more information.
+See the Gateway Panel Minutes Template and Legal Gateway Panel - Terms of Reference for more information.

 The panel is advised by a legal representative as to whether the Threshold Criteria for significant harm are met.